 Next write your first development.
 2 paragraphs totalling 600 words

 -Claim.
 A claim a topic sentence that outlines your argument about the prescribed title.
 For example you could claim that, “Mathematics can be relied on because it is a purely logical system.”

 -Explain.
 Elaborate and clarify your claim.
 “Mathematics is axiomatic and independent of subjective experience.“

 -Example.
 A real life example, to clarify and support the claim from your own experience.
 Examples should be personal, specific, precise and real.
-Did something happen in your Science class?
+Did something happen in your AA class?
 Did you have a conversation with your or hear a story from your grandfather?
 These are evidence from your own life rather than examples from Darwin or Lincoln.
 So you could talk about how, “In mathematics we learned that the inside angles of a triangle, in Euclidian space, sum up to 180 degrees.”

 -Counter-claim.
 Argue against your claim above.
 “However, it is possible to come to different conclusions using different systems of mathematics.”

 -Example.
 An example that supports your counter claim.
 “There are different It is not possible to demonstrate that the interior angles of a triangle equal 180 degrees in Euclidian space, this cannot be proven within other systems, such as spherical geometry or hyperbolic geometry.”